 a) to invite ITU-R to develop an ITU-R Recommendation to assist administrations in ensuring protection of existing and future SRS/EESS earth stations operating in the frequency band 25.5-27 GHz;

+b) in addition, administrations should be invited to adopt provisions to protect other services from IMT networks and to ensure the possibility of deploying future earth stations.

+For cross-border protection of earth stations, coordination procedures in Article 9 would apply.
+The ITU-R Recommendation would therefore help administrations during the coordination process and for national considerations.

-b) in addition, administrations should be invited to adopt provisions to protect other services from IMT networks and to ensure the possibility of deploying future earth stations.[Editor’s Note: Further discussion at the next meeting to clarify items a) and b) above and also how such provisions would be adopted unilaterally by a given administration to ensure possibility of deploying future earth stations]
+[Editor’s Note: Further discussion at the next meeting to clarify items a) and b) above and also how such provisions would be adopted unilaterally by a given administration to ensure possibility of deploying future earth stations]

 [Editor’s Note: Discuss whether a revision/deletion of Nos.
 5.536A and 5.536B is within the scope of the agenda item and thus needs to be addressed in the CPM text, taking into account Note 2 of Resolution 238 (WRC-15) and the possible overlap of Nos.
 5.536B and 5.536A]